 I work part of the week as a qualified Solicitor.
 Although I keep these two professions completely separate, it is partly from working in law, that I decided to build my own psychotherapy and counselling practice, in Chichester, West Sussex.

 I am a member of, and abide by UKCP & EATA codes' of ethics, in particular.
 This means I work within these professional (and legal) limits within our work.
 A part of which is our therapeutic relationship.
-I have regular clinical supervision in London and Oxford to respect even more greatly my client confidentiality.
-I have an advanced CRB, and I am fully insured to work with you.
+I have regular clinical supervision and I have an advanced DBS check, and I am fully insured to work with you.

 About my Training